 If, however, you’re an adrenaline junkie then you should also discover other water parks like Slide & Splash and Aquashow Park.
 Both these parks are listed in the top 20 of the best water parks in Europe, according to TripAdvisor.
 Here, you’ll have the opportunity to enjoy the most basic slides and the ones that scare most of the people.

 Are you going to visit Algarve?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!

 What will also interest you: